IsMyBand/bcawse/README.md

  1.Description
  -------------
- A distributed application for web scrapping and data processing over an Ethereum Virtual Machine with aiml integration.
+ A distributed application for web scrapping and data processing over an [Ethereum Virtual Machine](https://github.com/IsMyBand/py-evm) with [aiml/sparql integration](https://github.com/IsMyBand/sapereAudeBot).

  2.Installation
  --------------
- bcwase will be based on and integration of the nodered project, the sapereAude project and the Ethereum project.
+ bcwase will be based on and integration of the [nodered](https://github.com/IsMyBand/node-red) project, the [sapereAude](https://github.com/IsMyBand/sapereAudeBot) transport platform and the [Ethereum project](https://github.com/IsMyBand/py-evm).

  Installation and further information will become available as the project develops and matures.

  3.Run